marcusnielsen/MarcusNielsen.Laboration.ShoppingCart/README.md

 MarcusNielsen.Laboration.ShoppingCart
 =====================================

-A small assignment by an employer with some extensions from me while practicing AngularJs, Jasmine, and Lo-Dash.
+A small assignment by an employer with some additions.
+This laboration showcases AngularJs, Jasmine, and Lo-Dash.